 A final word:

-Clients that train at my studio one to three times a week have an easier time transitioning to better food choices.
+Local clients that train at my studio one to three times a week have an easier time transitioning to better food choices.
 The reason for this can be summarized in one word: education.
 I make sure to use every opportunity to provide them with the information and tools that empower them to make significant lifestyle changes.
 The more we know the better we do, and that’s why it is so important to be continually exposed to proper information, such as learning how to correctly interpret food labels, how to separate misinformation from actual science, and how to recognize and overcome food addictions.
 I work closely with people, especially when they are suffering from health issues, and it is a joy to watch them become empowered with the tools they need to take back control of their lives.
 I encourage everyone to start by going through this website, watch the videos, read the articles, try the recipes and then make them better as you add your own touches.
 Do not hesitate to reach out if you have questions.
 I will do my best to keep posting and sharing more of the information that has helped my clients achieve great success.
 Now it’s up to you…

 Naturopath, Health Educator